-Under our advisory agreement in effect until January 31, 2013 (the "Prior Advisory Agreement"), we were required to reimburse our Adviser for our pro-rata share of our Adviser's payroll and benefits expenses on an employee-by-employee basis, based on the percentage of each employee's time devoted to our matters.
-Until January 1, 2010, this obligation also extended to administrative services provided to us by our Administrator, which, until January 1, 2010, was a wholly-owned subsidiary of our Adviser.
+Under our advisory agreement in effect until January 31, 2013 (the "Prior Advisory Agreement"), we were required to reimburse our Adviser for our pro-rata share of our Adviser's payroll and benefits expenses on an employee-by-employee basis, based on the percentage of each employee's time devoted to our matters in relation to the time such employees devoted to all affiliated funds, collectively, advised by the Adviser.
+Until January 1, 2010, this payment arrangement also extended to administrative services provided to us by our Administrator.

 Under our Prior Advisory Agreement, we were also required to reimburse our Adviser for our pro-rata portion of all other expenses of our Adviser not reimbursed under the arrangements described above, which we refer to as overhead expenses, equal to the total overhead expenses of our Adviser multiplied by the ratio of hours worked by our Adviser's (and until January 1, 2010, our Administrator's) employees on our projects to the total hours worked by our Adviser's (and until January 1, 2010, our Administrator's) employees.
 However, we were only required to reimburse our Adviser for our portion of its overhead expenses if the amount of payroll and benefits we reimburse to our Adviser was less than 2.0% of our average invested assets for the year.
-Additionally, we were only required to reimburse our Adviser is required to reimburse our Adviser is expenses, on a combined basis, equaled 2.0% of our average invested assets for the year.
+Additionally, we were only required to reimburse our Adviser for overhead expenses up to the point that reimbursed overhead expenses and payroll and benefits expenses, on a combined basis, equaled 2.0% of our average invested assets for the year.
 Our Adviser is required to reimburse us annually for the amount by which amounts billed to and paid by us exceed this 2.0% limit during a given year.
-To date, these amounts have never exceeded the 2.0% limit, and therefore we have never received any such reimbursement.
+These amounts never exceeded the 2.0% limit, and, therefore, we have never received any such reimbursement.